audioxide/data/data/posts/20171208-articles-biggest-disappointments-of-2017.md

   - bonobo
   - the flaming lips
 featuredimage: 2017/12/the-flaming-lips.jpg
-title: Our Biggest Disappointments of 2017
+title: Our biggest disappointments of 2017
 author:
   - andre
   - michael